ABC dry chemical: Inappropriate uses

-(Class-D) and does not possess a saponification characteristic and should therefore not be used on Class K fires.
+(Class-D) and does not possess a saponification characteristic and should therefore not be used on Class K / Class F fires.
 ABC dry chemical has been found to be effective in initially ceasing combustion of oils or fats, however re-application of additional dry chemical may be necessary due to the potential for re-flash of oils or fats heated to near or at their flash point.
-A Class K extinguisher is more effective in controlling fires involving primarily vegetable oils as it causes a chemical change to the oils or fats making re-flash far less likely.
-When a Class K extinguisher is not available an ABC dry chemical extinguisher can be carefully used to control a fire involving cooking oils or fats if the operator is aware of the potential need to re-apply more chemical if the oils or fats reignite.
+A Class K / Class F extinguisher is more effective in controlling fires involving primarily vegetable oils as it causes a chemical change to the oils or fats making re-flash far less likely.
+When a Class K / Class F extinguisher is not available an ABC dry chemical extinguisher can be carefully used to control a fire involving cooking oils or fats if the operator is aware of the potential need to re-apply more chemical if the oils or fats reignite.
 (Class-K).

 Due to the corrosive properties of ABC dry chemical, it is not recommended for use around aircraft or sensitive equipment.

 Recycling

-The powder contains monoammonium phosphate, with the phosphate being the most globally valuable material.
+The powder contains monoammonium phosphate, with the phosphate being a globally valuable material.
 See the references for links to recycling research projects and companies.